fandango-fuzzer/fandango/docs/Shell.md

 and then available for all later commands.
 :::

-After this is set, you can omit it from later `fuzz` commands:
+After options for resources and settings are set, you can omit them from later `fuzz` commands:

 ```
 (fandango) fuzz
 ```

 :::{note}
-If you give `fuzz` additional options, these _override_ the settings with `set`.
+If you give `fuzz` additional options, these temporarily _override_ the settings given with `set` earlier.
-As an exception, constraints are _added_ to those already set.
+As an exception, _constraints_ (`-c`) are _added_ to those already set.
 :::

-The options for the `set` command are roughly the same as for the `fuzz` command:
+The options for the `set` command are roughly the same as for the `fuzz` command and include

 * `.fan` files (`set -f FILE`)
 * constraints (`set -c CONSTRAINT`)